Ludophilia/SWMPL/readme.md

-# Super secret training exercises for 42 C Piscine
+# 42 C Piscine + Super Training

 ## わ#F is that?

-This repo contains the training exercises made in preparation for 42School's C Piscine.
+This repo contains the training exercises made in preparation for 42School's C Piscine + the actual C Piscine, passed successfully in Sep 2022.

-It completes the work done within [CDRILL]("https://github.com/Ludophilia/CDRILL") in order to learn C.
+The training exercices complete the work done within [CDRILL]("https://github.com/Ludophilia/CDRILL") in order to learn C...

-If enough time, most exercises of each module are aimed to be completed, except the most difficult that I prefer to complete with my peers...